OfficeDev/office-js-docs-pr/docs/outlook/sideload-outlook-add-ins-for-testing.md

     >
     >   ![The Manage add-ins option is selected in classic Outlook on the web.](../images/outlook-sideload-web-manage-integrations.png)
     >
-    >   Note that your organization may include its own logo in the mailbox toolbar, so you might see something slightly different than shown in the preceding images.
+    >   Note that your organization may include its own logo in the mailbox toolbar, so you might see something slightly different from what is shown in the preceding images.
     >
     > - In Outlook on Windows, you can also access the **Add-Ins for Outlook** dialog by selecting **File** > **Info** > **Manage Add-ins**.
 This opens Outlook on the web in your preferred browser, then loads the dialog.